zarianw/jonoondb_tutorial/docs/tutorial.md

 ```
 This will return the original document that we inserted.
 #### Querying/Accessing nested fields
 JonoonDB supports nested fields as well.
 In our schema we have a nested field of type **Actor**.
-Lets look at an example where we want to retrive a nested field and also filter the results based on its value.
+Lets look at an example where we want to retrieve a nested field and also filter the results based on its value.
 ```c++
 rs = db.ExecuteSelect("SELECT \"played_by.name\", \"played_by.date_of_birth\" "
                       "FROM character "